wpengine/hwptoolkit/docs/explanation/get-vs-post.md

-# What URL should I use to fetch data from WPGraphQL? (/graphql with query parameter vs /graphql with POST request)
+# GET vs POST in WPGraphQL

 When interacting with WPGraphQL, choosing the correct URL and method to fetch data is crucial.
 This explanation clarifies the difference between using a GET request with a query parameter and a POST request to the `/graphql` endpoint.